 Car insurance rates are impacted by numerous factors, and in most states, credit-based insurance scores are one of them.
-According to Bankrate’s research, USAA, Erie and Auto-Owners offer some of the best car insurance for good credit.
-Geico and Amica may also be top choices.
+According to Bankrate’s research, Geico and Auto-Owners offer some of the best car insurance for good credit.
+Amica, Erie and USAA may also be top choices.

 Best car insurance companies for drivers with good credit